Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities

-One solution to the problem is to couple an intermediate (e.g., plasmonic) nanoparticle to the gallery modes and to employ it as an evanescent light coupler into the microresonator \cite{PurcellSiNanocrystals, CavityEnhanced, controlledCoupling, WGMCoatedQD}.
-This approach has been successfully used to detect and characterize the deposited nanoparticle using mode energy shifting \cite{ProteinDetection,SingleNPDetection,SingleVirusDetection}, splitting \cite{SplittingHighQ, PurcellModeSplitting} or broadening \cite{SingleDissipativeSensing,BroadeningReview} of the unperturbed resonances.
-Zhu et al. showed an efficient coupling of free-space light and the gallery modes by arranging multiple small (20 nm - 75 nm) dielectric nanoparticles of polystyrene \cite{FreeSpaceLanYang}.
-Single metallic nanoparticle and gallery-mode coupling using far-field light has been studied for applications in photocatalysis \cite{EngineeringPhotocatalyst} and for engineering ultranarrow plasmonic resonances \cite{strongCouplingAuNanorod, FarFieldSecondHarmonic}.
-Selective coupling into TE and TM modes depending on the incident free space light polarization has also been observed \cite{FreeSpacePaladium}.
+A practical solution to the problem is to couple an intermediate (e.g., plasmonic) nanoparticle to the gallery modes and to employ it as an evanescent light coupler into the WGM microresonator \cite{PurcellSiNanocrystals, CavityEnhanced, controlledCoupling, WGMCoatedQD}.
+This approach has been successfully used to detect and characterize the nanoparticle using mode energy shifting \cite{ProteinDetection,SingleNPDetection,SingleVirusDetection}, splitting, \cite{SplittingHighQ, PurcellModeSplitting} or broadening \cite{SingleDissipativeSensing,BroadeningReview} of the unperturbed resonances.
+Single-metallic-nanoparticle and gallery-mode coupling using far-field light has been studied for applications in photocatalysis, \cite{EngineeringPhotocatalyst} as well as for engineering ultranarrow plasmonic resonances \cite{strongCouplingAuNanorod, FarFieldSecondHarmonic}.
+Selective coupling into TE and TM modes depending on the incident free-space light polarization has also been observed \cite{FreeSpacePaladium}, finding interesting applications in sensing thanks to the clearer mode identification enabled by this method \cite{SensingLasingReview}.
 However, a sufficient degree of spatial resolution to study the induced near electric field is still lacking on all of the mentioned studies.